Everything about Musée d’Orsay Tickets

 Visitors without a skip-the-line ticket tend to spend 1.5 hours in lines.

-The skip-the-line entry ticket is ideal for guests with low on time.
+The skip-the-line entry ticket is ideal for guests who are low on time.

 This ticket allows you to avoid all the queues and bypass the crowd.